WasmRS/docs/docs/iota-spec.md

 # Iota

-An Iota is – at its core – an opinionated interface.
+An Iota is an opinionated interface for dependencies.
 It's a language and platform independent way of defining dependencies so they can be swapped out, nested, or composed over, no matter if they are local libraries, WebAssembly, external microservices, or workers over a message queue.

 Building towards the Iota spec lets you craft modular monoliths.
-Applications that are easy to build yet can scale from a single process to distributed, global microservices with little to no changes.
+Applications that are easy to build yet can scale from a single process monolith to a globally distributed application with little to no changes.

 The Iota spec defines
 - The interfaces of an Iota